influxdata/docs-v2/content/influxdb/cloud/organizations/bucket-schema/_index.md

     {{< get-assets-text "bucket-schema/bucket-schema-type.sh" >}}
     ```

-    To view your bucket's schema-type, use the [`influx bucket list` command](/influxdb/cloud/reference/cli/influx/bucket-schema/list).

-    With schema-type `explicit`, but no bucket-schema, the
-    bucket rejects write attempts.

-    ```sh
-    influx write --bucket my_explicit_bucket --format=lp "cpu,host=foo usage_user=0.5"
-    ```

-    The output is the following:
-    ```sh
-    Error: failed to write data: schema: bucket "my_explicit_bucket" contains no measurement schemas
-    ```

 3. Use the [`influx bucket-schema create` command](/influxdb/cloud/reference/cli/influx/bucket-schema/create) to assign the schema to your bucket.

+   Provide the following:
-   Provide the location of your schema columns file with the `columns-file` flag and the name of your measurement with the `name` flag.
+   - location of your schema columns file with the `columns-file` flag
+   - measurement name with the `name` flag.
+This will match the [measurement column](/influxdb/cloud/reference/key-concepts/data-elements/#measurement) in your data.

+   By default, InfluxDB attempts to detect the columns file format.
+   If your file's extension doesn't match csv, json, or ndjson then use the [`columns-format` flag](/influxdb/cloud/reference/cli/influx/bucket-schema/create) to specify the format.

    To output schema column details, use the optional `extended-output` flag.

    ```sh